trishaguarin/CSARCH2-MCO1-Custom-PC-Build/Ghub_pattern.md

 ## 1. Introduction
 > Our project involved designing a custom desktop PC build within a budget of P60,000 with an allowance of +/- 5%.
 The main goal was to create a build that is affordable yet balanced in terms of performance, while ensuring that the selected components are compatible with one another.

-> We specifically targeted a build suitable for 1080p gaming, everyday productivity, and general-purpose use such as programming, editing, schoolwork, and other similar tasks.
+> We specifically targeted a build suitable for 1080p gaming, everyday productivity, and general-purpose use such as programming, editing, school-work, and other similar tasks.
 With that in mind, we focused our budget on the CPU and GPU as these components directly impact the PC’s gaming performance and multitasking capabilities.
 The final PC result is a build that provides strong performance for its price point, while also leaving room for future potential upgrades.

 ---